 A. For race and weekend events, e-mail firstname.lastname@example.org or phone: +353 9820405.
 For accommodation & travel arrangements, contact Achill Tourism - e-mail email@example.com or phone +353 9820400.

 Q. Do you have an Environmental Policy?

 A. Achill Half-Marathon and 10K subscribe to the 'Leave No Trace' policy in using the Achill Island countryside for leisure.
-Please carry the waste you create to the bin at the next water station or at the finish line.
-Empty water bottles will be recycled.
 Respect the landscape and people's property along the route and around the Tented Village.
 Do not disturb animals and livestock unnecessarily, and keep your dog on a lead at all times when outdoors.

 Q. Are spectators allowed along the route and around the Tented Village?